 I regularly get asked what my preferred OKR tracking tool is.
 I reply the same way for every tool question, “Use the tool that makes the most sense in your organization.”
 For some organizations this will be some software-based service like Workboard.
 For others it will be a simple kanban-style board tool like Trello.
 And for still others, it’s just a simple spreadsheet or similar document.

 In the spirit of shipping MVPs and giving you, at the very least, a solid starting point for thinking about your own OKR tracking needs and, at the very best, a tool you can start using today, I’ve put together a first draft of an OKR tracking spreadsheet using Google Docs.

-free okr tracking spreadsheet
+free okr Template

 You can access the OKR tracking tool at this link.
 You’ll be able to make a copy of it and repurpose it for your own needs and you’ll be able to share it.
 In return I ask for only one thing — feedback.